-Kombucha is easy to prepare at home with just black or green tea, the kombucha starter mushroom, or scoby, and white sugar.
+Kombucha is easy to prepare at home with just black or green tea, the kombucha starter mushroom, or scoby, and organic sugar.
 The kombucha mushroom is a part lichen, part bacterium xylinum, and part natural yeast culture.
-It reproduces itself when placed in a tea sugar solution for 5 to 7 days.
-The tea and sugar feed the scoby, and the resulting booch is not sweet, as the scoby has eaten the sugar.
+It reproduces itself when placed in a tea sugar solution for 7 to 10 days.
+The tea and sugar feed the scoby, and the resulting kombucha is not sweet, as the scoby has eaten the sugar.
 The final kombucha contains less than 1% alcohol and some acetic acid.

 Cost Breakdown of Homemade Kombucha:

 Black tea can be as cheap as 3 cents a tea bag.
 You use approximately 5 tea bags for a gallon brew of kombucha or 2 tablespoons of loose black or green tea.
-Sugar is roughly 15 cents per cup, and you use 2 cups per gallon.
+Sugar is roughly 15 cents per cup, and you use 1 cup per gallon.
 A gallon is 4 liters, or 16 cups of kombucha.
-Brewing 16 cups of kombucha at home for the kombucha tea benefits costs about 45 cents, less than half a dollar per batch.
+Brewing 16 cups of kombucha at home for the kombucha tea benefits costs about 35 cents, less than half a dollar per batch.
 For cost comparison sake we will say it costs 50 cents to brew a gallon of kombucha.
 At a cup and a half serving (375 milliliters), you pay 5 cents per serving of homemade kombucha.
-The equivalent amount of kombucha from Costco would be about 12$.
-Micro-brewed kombucha comes in at 4$ a can at the health food store, and would work out to about 40$ for an equivalent volume.
+The equivalent amount of kombucha from Costco would be about $12.
+Micro-brewed kombucha comes in at $5 a can at the health food store, and would work out to about $40 for an equivalent volume.

 My cost estimation for home-brewed kombucha is on the lowest end.
 It will cost a bit more, if you use high quality loose leaf black tea, or a specialty kombucha tea blend, and organic unrefined sugar.
 However, even that will still be well below what you would pay for the convenient and highly packaged product at your local store.

 See my easy to follow instructions for growing your own kombucha mushroom from a commercial bottle of raw Kombucha tea or get a live scoby here.
-Once you have a thriving starter culture of kombucha you can keep it going indefinitely, if you take good care of it.
+Once you have a thriving starter culture of kombucha you can keep it going for a lifetime, if you take good care of it.
 You’ll eventually get enough baby scoby (Kombucha babies) to pass them on to friends and family.
 You can grow new starters with your own kombucha tea intentionally by following these easy instructions for growing kombucha from a commercial bottle of raw Kombucha, but substitute your own homemade raw Kombucha for the commercial bottle of Kombucha.